merretbuurman/EUDAT-http-api/docs/quick_start.md

 Please note that for installing tools into your machine the suggested option is through your preferred OS package manager (e.g. `apt`, `yum`, `brew`, etc.).

-## Ports
+### Ports

 The only port that is need to be accessible from the outside world is 443 where the HTTP-API will be served.

-For the letsencrypt-service (used for creating a signeg certificate and thus avoiding security exceptions for the users accessing the API), ports 80 and 443 are needed. **(right?)**
+For the letsencrypt-service (used for creating a signed certificate and thus avoiding security exceptions for the users accessing the API), ports 80 and 443 are needed. **(right?)**

 For debugging, other ports may be useful, such as 81 for the adminer interface, to track down database config problems, etc.